-For a solid budget entry, this post hole digger from Seymour is a good choice.
+For a solid budget entry, this post-hole digger from Seymour is a good choice.
 It has a 10-1/2 x 7″ spread, and it is recommended for use with sandy, loamy, or loosely packed soil.
 The 48-inch handle is made from number 1 grade lacquered wood.
-The blades are enamelled and coloured blue.
+The blades are enameled and colored blue.
 If all you need is just a tool for simple jobs like planting potted plants or making holes for your fence or sign, this is a great pickup.

-Despite its very reasonable price point, this post hole digger from Seymour is designed for professional, heavy-duty use.
-The fibreglass handle and core insert ensure that there is added strength for most tasks.
+Despite its very reasonable price point, this post-hole digger from Seymour is designed for professional, heavy-duty use.
+The fiberglass handle and core insert ensure that there is added strength for most tasks.
 The core insert reinforces the connection to the head which is the point where the greatest amount of stress occurs.
 The cushioned grip along the ends of the handles gives you superior leverage and greater comfort.
 It has a 6-1/4 inch point spread.

-This professional grade post hole digger from Truper is excellent for its price and is guaranteed to get the job done right.
-It measures 48 inches and the handle is made from a rugged fibreglass.
+This professional-grade post hole digger from Truper is excellent for its price and is guaranteed to get the job done right.
+It measures 48 inches and the handle is made from rugged fiberglass.
 The soft cushion grip gives you superior balance and control while digging.
 The green handle meshes well with the clear-coated grey steel finished blades.
 The unbeatable price and long-lasting materials ensure that this is a proper investment if you are a frequent user.

-With a fair price and a well-crafted design, this post hole digger from Seymore is an excellent purchase.
-It uses a classic style hardwood handles that are square cut for additional strength at the most stressed areas.
+With a fair price and a well-crafted design, this hole digger from Seymore is an excellent purchase.
+It uses classic-style hardwood handles that are square-cut for additional strength in the most stressed areas.
 They are double bolted to jokes for even more strength.
 The blades are also triple riveted to thick yokes for more durability.
 The carbon steel blades are pre-sharpened for better leverage and digging capacity.

-4. Auger Bit US Post Hole Digger Replacement Auger Bit
+4. Voyager Tools 8″ Auger Bit Post Hole Digger

 3. Bully Tools Post Hole Digger with Fiberglass Handle